lightning/bolts/02-peer-protocol.md

 5. ... and the sender's previous commitment transaction has been revoked

-As the two node's updates are independent, the two commitment transactions may be out of sync indefinitely.
+As the two nodes' updates are independent, the two commitment transactions may be out of sync indefinitely.
 This is not concerning: what matters is whether both sides have irrevocably committed to a particular HTLC or not (the final state, above).